rweigel/stats/syllabus.md

 * [Levy 2012](http://www.mit.edu/~rplevy/pmsl_textbook/chapters/pmsl_5.pdf) is also a good introduction.
 * Credible intervals are described by the authors of the [easystats](https://easystats.github.io/bayestestR/articles/credible_interval.html).
 * [testscience.org](https://testscience.org/characterize-system/test-evaluation-analyses/bayesian-credible-intervals/) has a brief example that compares confidence intervals with credible intervals.
+* Analysis of regression confidence intervals and Bayesian credible intervals for uncertainty quantification by Liu, Ye, and Ling, 2012 (https://doi.org/<wbr>10.1029/<wbr>2011WR011289)

 ### MCMC